cp4r3z/dev-ops/README.md

 Then, create a Docker image that you can distribute anywhere.
 Modify the Dockerfile and create a docker image that will run this app with the latest stable release of node.js at the root directory https://127.0.0.1:8080 (note the ssl layer, the default directory and the default http(s) port).
 Consider security, the file size of your Docker image.
 Don't include this README file in your image directory.

 When you're done, send either the location of your image in a docker repository that can be publically accessed or as a .tar file that can be loaded into a Docker envionment.
 Send directions on how this Docker image could run on port 4000 in a container.
 Consider the restart policy.

+Finally, run a security audit on package.json and provide a report.

 # Part II

-Explain and/or diagram how you might best deploy this to AWS at the url: https://sandbox.example.com.
+Explain and/or diagram how you might best deploy and monitor this application to AWS at the url: https://sandbox.example.com.